 - it does not support the division of moral labor... ... but belongs into the background where it belongs - in the end, it's not about lists of ethical concerns that are made by well-meaning and sensitive/aware individuals...

-.... but about the representation of vital interests in face of a new way of doing things there are no harmful effects'
+.... but about the representation of vital interests in face of a new way of doing things traditional precautionary and regulatory attitudes unwittingly imply a moratorium (which no one wants)